-895 6.3.4 Alert Communicator (AC) Actor
+6.3.4 Alert Communicator (AC) Actor

-The Alert Communicator (AC) is not responsible for taking action in the event that the endpoint operator has received but not responded to the notification.
+- 965 The Alert Communicator (AC) is not responsible for taking action in the event that the endpoint operator has received but not responded to the notification.
 Actions for non-response by the Alert Communicator (AC) endpoint operator (clinical user) are within the scope of the Alert Manager (AM).
-These actions are commonly referred to as escalation whether it is repeatedly sending the

-900 same message to the same recipient or to alternate recipients.
-The definition of such actions has been identified as out-of-scope for the ACM Profile.
+These actions are commonly referred to as escalation whether it is repeatedly sending the same message to the same recipient or to alternate recipients.
+The definition of such actions has 970 been identified as out of scope for the ACM Profile - been identified as out-of-scope for the ACM Profile.